akritikos/NoviSample/README.md

 Given the ambiguous interface we're given, we assume Country/Continent are their equivalent names instead of two char codes.
 Although we could use RestSharp, Refit or another of advanced libraries for rest calls, the example is simple enough that a simple http client is enough.
 As for why we are using a static field for HttpClient instead of spinning up new instances as required cf. [You're using HttpClient wrong and it is destabilizing your software][httpClient].
 Also, the methods used by our implementation are marked as thread-safe by Microsoft.

+An extra interface is provided, ```IpInfoProviderAsync``` to avoid repeated Task.Result calls.
+Sample console app uses the provided interface, API will use the async method.

 ## API

 ### Persistence

 Implemented as a seperate project to hold migrations indepenently of the API.
-To avoid needless complication we reuse the [model][modelDefinition] we defined in the library as a table definition by adding a few more fields (Id to be used as a primary key, RowVersion to be used for concurrency).
-In a real world scenario we would have gone with different models to provide extensibility and use some sort of mapping between models (cf. method ```ToIpDetailResponse``` in [IpController][ipController]).

 ### Web Service